All the Online Resources to Successfully Transition to Industry As a PhD.

 Once a Scientist Podcast by Nick Edwards: A resource for young scientists to learn about different careers.
 The series consists of informal conversations where scientists can relax and speak about why they love their jobs and how they got to the point where they are now on their career paths.

-Turning Science by David M. Giltner, PhD: Advice for PhDs in science and engineering who are searching to design and build rewarding careers in industry.
+Turning Science by David M. Giltner, PhD: Advice for PhDs in science and engineering who are searching to design and build rewarding careers in the industry.

 The Scientistt Podcast by Jamie Slevin, PhD: A podcast to explore the realities of research life in the most honest and informative way.

-(D) Content Platforms/Online Communities.
+(D) Content Platforms/Online Communities.in random order.

 - Cheeky Scientist platform by Isaiah Hankel, PhD: Member-only content platform + online community supporting researchers transferring to academia.